Glaxier0/springboot-thymeleaf-crud/README.md

 # SpringBoot_Thymeleaf_CRUD
-Postgresql database used in this project.
+Postgresql database used in this application.

 DATABASE SCRIPT: